fatemeesl/gtt/README.md

   <img src="[IMG_20250530_233423_934.jpg](https://avatars.githubusercontent.com/u/211943230?v=4)" alt="SPy Logo" width="300">
 </p>

-<h1 align="center">🐍 SPy – Students of Python</h1>
+<h1 align="center">🐍 SPY – Students of Python</h1>

 ---

 ## 📘 Overview

-Welcome to the official notebook series by SPy (Students of Python) – a student-led group passionate about learning and teaching Python from the ground up.
+Welcome to the official notebook series by SPY (Students of Python) – a student-led group passionate about learning and teaching Python from the ground up.
 This collection of Jupyter Notebooks is designed to help beginners build a solid foundation in Python through clear explanations and hands-on examples.

 > _“Our mission is simple: Learn together.
 Code together.”_